asinggih/picoCTF-2018-writeups/README.md

 # picoCTF-2018-writeups

-This repository contains writeups of most easyCTF IV challenges that I managed to finished.
-Thanks to easyCTF organisers for running the event.
+This repository contains writeups of most picoCTF 2018 challenges that I managed to finished.
+Shout out to all the organisers and contributors for making this fun event possible!

 ## Solved Challenges